gwastro/pycbc/docs/tmpltbank.rst

 * :ref:`A program to generate a non-spinning template bank (pycbc_geom_nonspinbank) <tmpltbank_nonspinbank>`
 * :ref:`A program to generate an aligned-spin template bank using a geometrical lattice algorithm (pycbc_geom_aligned_bank) <tmpltbank_alignedgeombank>`
 * :ref:`Two programs to generate an aligned-spin template bank using a stochastic placement algorithm.
 This is done either using a metric to approximate distances, or by computing explicit matches from waveforms. (pycbc_aligned_stoch_bank, lalapps_cbc_sbank) <tmpltbank_alignedstochbank>`
-* :ref:`A workflow generator for generating large template banks using the lalapps_cbc_sbank executables, but allowing the parallel use of multiple cores to optimize the generation of large template banks. (pycbc_create_sbank_workflow) <tmpltbank_sbankworkflow>`
+* :ref:`A workflow generator for generating large template banks using the lalapps_cbc_sbank executables, but allowing the parallel use of multiple cores to optimize the generation of large template banks. (pycbc_make_sbank_workflow) <tmpltbank_sbankworkflow>`
 * :ref:`A workflow generator for generating the "uberbank".
-This consists of a chain of calls to the geometric aligned-spin lattice code and the sbank workflow generator to create a template bank suitable for analysing Advanced LIGO and Advanced Virgo data. (pycbc_create_uberbank_workflow) <tmpltbank_uberbankworkflow>`
+This consists of a chain of calls to the geometric aligned-spin lattice code and the sbank workflow generator to create a template bank suitable for analysing Advanced LIGO and Advanced Virgo data. (pycbc_make_uberbank_workflow) <tmpltbank_uberbankworkflow>`

 Each of these codes and workflow generators is described in turn and is accompanied by some examples of how to run the code, some relevant background and references and the options described from the codes' help messages.